 Are you facing foreclosure or mortgage payments you may not be able to afford?
-Here’s some advice to help you:
+Here’s some useful advice to help you:

 Do's and Don'ts

-DO call your lender or servicer the minute you think there might be a future problem with paying your mortgage on time.
+DO call your lender or servicer the moment you think there might be a future problem with paying your mortgage on time.
 The lender or servicer is the first person you should talk to.
 They deal with these situations every day.
 They may not charge a fee to modify your loan if you are eligible and qualified.